eponra/flatpack/README.md

 X-Tensioner (just to make one M3-head flush with the print)
 - from V4 to V6 there are changes in the X and Y tensioner.
 Both clamps now feature copper pressfit bushings, and M3 rods.
 If you started printing already, you only have to watch out for "Y-Tensioner Clamp long v2" and "X-Tensioner Clamp v2".

+This is the SKR Pico in front, with the Pi Zero (2) W mount underneath the bed.
+This is for either Klipper or Octoprint (for Octoprint you can use the AIO II plus the Pi Zero (2) W, and dont need the BTT SKR Pico)
 ![image](https://github.com/eponra/flatpack/assets/66600478/547bc4dd-6dbe-42ce-bef9-508abe11d8c5)